England and Wales Cricket Board: Status of Wales

 The absence of a Welsh cricket team has seen a number of debates within the Welsh Parliament.
 In 2013 a debate saw both Conservative and Labour members lend their support to the establishment of an independent Welsh team.

 In 2015, a report produced by the Welsh Parliament's petitions committee reflected the passionate debate around the issue.
-Bethan Jenkins, Plaid Cymru’s spokesperson on heritage, culture, sport and broadcasting, and a member of the petitions committee, argued that Wales should have its own international team and withdraw from the ECB.
+Bethan Jenkins, Plaid Cymru's spokesperson on heritage, culture, sport and broadcasting, and a member of the petitions committee, argued that Wales should have its own international team and withdraw from the ECB.
 Jenkins noted that Ireland (with a population of 6.4 million) was an ICC member with 6,000 club players whereas Wales (with 3.2 million) had 7,500.
-Jenkins said: "Cricket Wales and Glamorgan CCC say the idea of a Welsh national cricket team is ‘an emotive subject’, of course having a national team is emotive, you only have to look at the stands during any national game to see that.
+Jenkins said: "Cricket Wales and Glamorgan CCC say the idea of a Welsh national cricket team is 'an emotive subject', of course having a national team is emotive, you only have to look at the stands during any national game to see that.
 To suggest this as anything other than natural is a bit of a misleading argument."

 In 2017, the First Minister of Wales, Carwyn Jones called for the reintroduction of the Welsh one day team stating: "[It] is odd that we see Ireland and Scotland playing in international tournaments and not Wales."

-In 2019, Plaid Cymru member Jonathan Edwards called for Wales to separate from the England and Wales Cricket Board by 2020 and to establish itself as an independent national team, Mr. Edwards said; “We have a Welsh rugby team, football team, basketball team, even a national lacrosse team.
+In 2019, Plaid Cymru member Jonathan Edwards called for Wales to separate from the England and Wales Cricket Board by 2020 and to establish itself as an independent national team, Mr. Edwards said; "We have a Welsh rugby team, football team, basketball team, even a national lacrosse team.
 In cricket, however, we are still incorporated into England.
-That surely can’t be right.”
+That surely can't be right."

 Inspiring Generations

 In 2019 the ECB launched a game-wide strategy to grow interest in, and engagement with, cricket over the five years between 2020 and 2024.
-Its vision is that by the latter date a new generation of fans will have been inspired to say: “Cricket is a game for me.”
+Its vision is that by the latter date a new generation of fans will have been inspired to say: "Cricket is a game for me."

 Inspiring Generations has been made possible by the signing of a media rights deal worth about £1.1billion, the vast majority of which will be paid by Sky television.
-As a result, the ECB has identified 26 activities that will made up the overarching Inspiring Generations strategy.
+As a result, the ECB has identified 26 activities that will make up the overarching Inspiring Generations strategy.

 The key focus is on six areas, in which the ECB has pledged to: